 ** Only the modifications mentioned below will be allowed to the car body and frame**

-A. You may run a factory OEM automotive bumper.
-No seam welding of bumpers, ends may be cut for clearance but must remain open.
+A.) You may run a factory OEM automotive bumper.
+Seam welding of bumpers is permitted, ends may be cut for clearance but must remain open.

-C. You may run a single piece of 4x4x1/4” square tubing on the front and/or the back, it must remain flat and no modifications to the tubing will be allowed.
+C.) You may run a single piece of 4x4x1/4” square tubing on the front and/or the back, it must remain flat and no modifications to the tubing will be allowed.
 Ends must remain open.
+Absolutely no round tubing.

-D. You may trim/ square the front frame to the front edge of the core support mount/core support.
+D.) You may trim/ square the front frame to the front edge of the core support mount/core support.
 Bumpers may be hard nosed. two 6x6 ¼” plates one per frame rail may be used between back of the bumper and end of frame.
 Bumper brackets/bumper shocks may also be used; they may only be welded to the first 6” inches of the frame measured from the back of the bumper.
 In place of a bumper shock/bracket you may use a 4”x6”x1/4” plate measured from the back of the bumper.
 If the plate covers a factory sub frame mount access hole a ½” diameter inspection hole must be drilled into the plate.

 down spot or banded.
 Or the hood may be bolted down in four spots with ½”x8” all thread and 3” max washers **hood must be open upon coming to inspection**Doors and trunk/tailgate may be secured in the same manner as the hood or you may weld 2 6”x6” plates per seam, except for drivers door as it may be welded solid/skinned with up to ⅛” plate, driver door plate may only extend 3” onto surrounding metal, must not be attached to frame in anyway.
 Solid welding of any other doors or trunk/tailgate will not be permitted.
 Tucking of trunk lid is allowed, no wedging or folding quarter panels over or onto trunk lid. you may pound the bubble out of the trunk lid, however the trunk lid may not be dished.
 Creasing will be allowed however no doubling or folding of creases will be accepted, creases may not be welded.
 A simple crease on the rear quarters and fenders is all that's allowed.
 Tailgates must remain in the factory location or removed.
 If running a tailgate it must be secured in two spots per seam, following the doors/trunk and tailgate rules.